fperraudeau/singlecellworkflow/reviewers_response.md

 Slingshot is in Bioconductor now.
 Good point about the installation instructions being at the end.
 I think we can provide a short section on installation at the beginning.

-2c.Opaque code is presented in order to generate plots, e.g.
+2c.
+Opaque code is presented in order to generate plots, e.g.
 ```{r}
 palDF <- ceObj@clusterLegend[[1]]
 pal <- palDF[, "color"]